Aug. 26 – Labor Day, Sept. 6, 2021

-Please email your registration to sales@mnstatefair.org or mail to:
+Please email your application to sales@mnstatefair.org or mail to:

 Minnesota State Fair